blekhmanlab/biomehorizon/index.md

 ![](assets/pics/plot_customaes.png)

-### Reproducing Plots from the Manuscript
+### Reproducing Plots from the Paper

-The following code can be used to reproduce all plots shown in the [manuscript](https://doi.org/10.1101/2021.08.29.458140).
+The following code can be used to reproduce all plots shown in the [paper](https://journals.asm.org/doi/10.1128/msystems.01380-21).

 ```r
 library(biomehorizon)